 How the DMZ came to be

-In 2010, a student at Ryerson University approached the school’s then-President, Sheldon Levy with a request.
+In 2010, a student at Toronto Metropolitan University approached the school’s then-President, Sheldon Levy with a request.
 The student had an idea for a business but he couldn’t find support on campus to bring it to fruition.
 Sheldon, as the visionary leader behind Ryerson’s transformation to what it is today, recognized the opportunity and founded the DMZ, then known as the Digital Media Zone.

 When the Digital Media Zone was launched in April 2010, it was conceptualized as an open space for Ryerson students to work on business ideas.
 It had a 100% acceptance rate and the initial goal was to simply fill the space, test the concept and build energy.
 Spearheaded by its first Executive Director, Valerie Fox, the space was given its name because most students at the time were working on business ideas in the digital media field.

 From the beginning, there was significant interest in the Digital Media Zone.
 Showing signals of early success, Valerie Fox and the leadership team made a transformative decision to open it up to the public.
 No longer would you have to be a Ryerson student – or even a student at all, for that matter – to belong to the space.
 This change marked a turning point, and the Digital Media Zone started receiving applications from tech founders across Canada, as well as volunteer mentors, advisors and corporate partners who wanted to be part of something new.